ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 While Poetry is great, it's not time to say goodbye to pip (Poetry itself needs to be installed with pip).

-We can export our dependencies to a pip compatiable `requirements.txt`:
+We can export our dependencies to a pip compatible `requirements.txt`:

 ```shell
 $ poetry export -f requirements.txt > requirements.txt